Family Information Service

 Technical information about this website’s accessibility

-The Buckinghamshire Family Information Service is committed to making its directory and microsite accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Buckinghamshire Family Information Service is committed to making its directories and microsite accessible, according to the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Compliance status

-This microsite is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to issues listed below.
+This microsite is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the following issues:

 Non-accessible content